techcto/solodev-app/README.md

 ```
 /package.zip
 	/THIS REPOSITORY/
-	/app.zip
+	/app.zip   --> must be zipped contents of your repository, not the folder
 	/config.json
 ```

 ## config.json
 The config.json file must contain the following markup.
-The package variables ("<!app_name!>" and "<!app_section!>") will be overwritten by the user upon installation.
+DO NOT CHANGE system package variables ("<!app_name!>" and "<!app_section!>") as they will be overwritten automatically upon installation.

 ```
 {